Partners of the Council for Economic Education

 CEE partners with the National Council for the Social Studies (NCSS) to promote economic and financial literacy education as social studies content areas.

-CEE and NEFE are partnering on a series of policy convenings across the country to understand and solve barriers to financial education.
+In 2021, CEE and NEFE partnered on a series of policy convenings across the country to understand and solve barriers to financial education.
+NEFE is a non-lobbying coalition member of FinEd50.

 Nearpod is a content partner, marrying CEE’s economics and financial curriculum with their engaging and award-winning interactive lesson designs.